yashswi24/The_Agency_Source/README.md

 ### Then you need to add the SSH keys of your laptop to that server user.

-Certainly, here are the steps to add your SSH keys to a user on a Linux server:
+Here are the steps to add your SSH keys to a user on a Linux server:

 1. **Generate SSH Keys on Your Laptop** (If you haven't already):